researchplanninginc/NOAA-SCAT-Standard/NOAA_Draft_SCAT_Data_Standard.md

 SSOOs are survey and time-specific representations of observed subsurface oiling and other shoreline characteristics.
 SSOOs are generally explicitly referenced with a single zero-dimensional point together with one or more scalar depth values where oiling was investigated in the field  by excavation of a pit, trench, or core.
 As with SOOs, SSOOs may occasionally be referenced as polygons or lines but this is not recommended unless dictated by operational requirements.
 SSOOs may potentially overlap in space and time – though generally this will not occur if represented by zero-dimensional points.
 All SSOOs must be a child element of a survey.
 See Table 4 below and sections 7 of the Shoreline Oil Summary form in [Appendix A](https://github.com/researchplanninginc/NOAA-SCAT-Standard/blob/master/Draft%20SCAT%20Data%20Standard.md#appendix-a--example-shoreline-observation-form) for structured data associated with SOOs.

 ####Shoreline Treatment Recommendations (STR)
 STRs are time-period-specific recommended cleanup actions prescribed/permitted for a given location.
-STRs may be referenced to surface or subsurface representations of any geometry from partial or complete portions of one or more segments.
-STRs are not necessarily related to SOOs or SSOOs, or even surveys, though this is often the case.
-STRs are not required to have an explicit spatial representation, but may instead be described by subsets of a shoreline representation based upon the existence of and relationships between other spatial conceptual entities that are child elements of that shoreline representation (for example, STRs may be referenced by the extent of a specific SSO from a specific survey, or to a specific segment).
-While STRs are often defined by segments or specific surface or subsurface oiling observations in practice, they have no other mandatory relationships with other entities.
+This location can either be defined by a spatial entity (e.g., a linear or polygonal feature) specific to the STR, or by referencing the spatial geometry of other entities.
+For example, the location of an STR could be the extent of a specific SSO or set of SSOs from a specific survey, or the entirety of a certain segment.

 ## Required Spatial Data